5un/Unity-TurnbasedMultiplayer/README.md

 ### Infrastructure (Class)

-Represents a *built* infrastructed on a cell.
+Represents a *built* infrastructe on a cell.

 * name (String)
 * type (String): millitary | cilivian